AlgoMaster Logo

 Merge Sort

-Merge Sort is stable, predictable, and widely used in practice, especially when working with linked lists or large datasets that do not fit entirely in memory.
+Its time complexity is a consistent O(n log n) regardless of the input.
+Merge sort is also stable and widely used in practice, particularly for linked lists and large datasets that do not fit entirely in memory.

 What Is Merge Sort?